burtchell/dotfiles/README.md

 # dotfiles

-My linux configuration files.
+My configuration files.
 Everything should work with WSL and macOS unless otherwise noted.
-This repo requires sudo privaleges to install dependencies, but in a pinch you could easily copy-paste the contents of particular files.
+This repo requires sudo privilages to install dependencies, but in a pinch you could easily copy-paste the contents of particular files.

 ## Dependencies